How to invite the Mayor to an event

 - parking details.

-It is essential the Mayor and Mayoress are met by the event organiser, or their representative, on their arrival at the main entrance.
-The Mayor and Mayoress should be accompanied throughout the time they remain at the event and escorted to the Mayoral car at the end of the event.
+It is essential the Mayor and Consort are met by the event organiser, or their representative, on their arrival at the main entrance.
+The Mayor and Consort should be accompanied throughout the time they remain at the event and escorted to the Mayoral car at the end of the event.

 The Mayor is the Queen’s Representative in this City and as such takes precedence over all other citizens as well as Government Ministers, Members of Parliament and visiting personalities.